Introduction to Model-Based Derivative-Free Optimization: Introduction

 When evaluations are cheap, we need to pay more attention to these other factors impacting the performance of the optimization.
 However, as in many computational tasks, the level of effort that should be devoted to more efficient algorithm implementations depends on the context; whether solving an optimization problem takes 1 second or 10 seconds on a laptop is often not a critical distinction.

 As described above, DFO is particularly important/useful in the expensive setting, but may also be used in the cheap setting if the situation requires it.
 In line with the expensive regime, numerical comparisons of DFO algorithms/implementations in the research literature are most commonly performed by comparing the number of evaluations required to solve a given problem, rather than other metrics such as number of iterations or runtime \cite{More2009}.
+General advice on comparing optimization algorithms can be found in \cite{Beiranvand2017}.